luozhaoyu/luozhaoyu.github.io/_posts/2015-04-07-DB-topics-query.md

         not matches:
             B = "jane" # B is not the prefix initial substring

+    * predicates a SARGable
+    * columns in predicate are initial substring of index key
 * an ordering of tuples is "interesting" if it can be used by GroupBy, OrderBy or Join

 #### Cost of a query